-The analysis of a market must involve all the other analysis; an analyst using an intermarket approach looks beyond his own nose and combines technical analysis with the economic cycle.
+The analysis of a market must involve all the other analyses; an analyst using an Intermarket approach looks beyond his own nose and combines technical analysis with the economic cycle.

 Below we see a simple statement of the four most important reports Inter-market Approach Analyst John Murphy introduced in 1990:

 - A positive correlation between bond and equity prices.